 What is that purpose?
 Here are four brief reasons people with disabilities are indispensable to the church, four ways they can concretely serve and edify the able-bodied and the neurotypical.

-People with disabilities remind the less-disabled of their brokenness and need for mercy.
+People with disabilities remind the less-disabled of their need

-Christ is present to us through “the least of these.”
+We experience Christ through “the least of these"